PFPrzytycki/CellWalkR/examples/CellWalkR_Vignette.md

 Tuning Label Edges
 ------------------

 Although we now have cell-to-cell edges and label-to-cell edges, we don't know how to correctly weight the two relative to each other.
 The tuneEdgeWeights method will run CellWalker across a range of possible parameters and compute cell homogeneity for each.
 We make a list of labelEdges because there can be many of them, and sample down to 1000 cells for faster computation.
+Edge weights can optionally be tuned in parallel.

 ``` r
 labelEdgesList <- list(labelEdges)